shuklabhay/stereo-sample-gan/paper/main.md

 ## Introduction

 Since their introduction, CNN based Generative Adversarial Networks (DCGANs) have vastly increased the capabilites of machine learning models, allowing high-fidelity synthetic image generation [1].
 Despite these capabilities, audio generation is a more complicated problem for DCGANs.
 High quality audio generation models must be able to capture and replicate sophisticated temporal relationships and spectral characteristcs, in a consistent manner.
-Accounting for audio data's complexities requires advanced training techniques and/or a network architecture tailored towards audio, for example as seen implemented in similar work WaveGAN[2].
-This work attempts to represent audio data as images and recognize the limitations of audio representation generation using a Deep Convolutional Generative Network that does not use advanced training techniques and specialized audio-specific network architectures.
+Accounting for audio data's complexities requires advanced training techniques and/or a network architecture tailored towards audio, yet this work attempts to represent audio data as images and recognize the limitations of audio representation generation using a Deep Convolutional Generative Network that does not use advanced training techniques and specialized audio-specific network architectures.

 Considerations for sounds to generate were kick drums, snare drums, full drum loops, and synth impules.
 This work attempts to generate kick drums because they best met the criteria of containing some temporal patterns but also not being too complex of a sound and also being a quick impulse.
 Kick drums are simple sounds that have the potential to have some, but not an infinite amount of possible variance.
 Kick drums are also an integral part of digital audio production and the foundational element of almost every song and drumset.
 Due to their importance, finding a large quantity of high quality, unique kick drum samples is often a problem in the digital audio production enviroment.

 This investigation primarily seeks to determine how feasible it can be to use purely a DCGAN Architecture to recognize and replicate the spatial patterns and temporal patterns of an image representation of a kick drum.
 We will also experiment with generating pure sine waves as a means of validation.

+An important item to note is that this network aims to treat spectrograms truly as images," wihtout editing or optimizing the model to be more specialized towards audio generation as established DCGAN audio generation models tend to do.
+The exception to this is SpecGAN, which is a very similar approach to what this paper takes, with key differences being that SpecGAN that uses a compound loss function accounting for inverse stft loss, spectral normalization, and a more shallow architecture[2].

 ## Data Processing